Frequently Asked Questions for Topaz Video AI v3.0

 Can I chain or use more than one model at the same time?

 You can use more than one filter in the same processing task in Topaz Video AI.

 Do you have instructions on how to use Command Line Interface (CLI) in Topaz Video AI?

 You can access our Command Line Interface (CLI) documentation by clicking here.

 Can I build my own FFmpeg with additional features and your AI filters & models?

 Yes, you can download redistributable files to build your own FFmpeg with additional features + our AI filters and models.
 These files are intended to allow advanced users to build FFmpeg with additional features + our AI filters.
 For most use-cases, the regular installation package will suffice.

-You can download the most recent redistributables from our Forum.
+You can download the most recent redistributables here.